PatrickJS/NG6-starter/README.md

 ### Testing
 To run test, just run `npm test` or `karma start`.

+`Karma` combined with webpack will run all files that match `.spec.js` inside the `app` folder.
+This is awesome because we can write tests for our components in the same folder with the rest of the component. `spec.bundle.js` is the bundle file for all our spec files that karma will run.

 Be sure to include your `spec` files in the appropriate component directory.
 You must name the spec file like so, `[name].spec.js`.
 If you don't want to use the `.spec.js` extentsion, you must change the `regex` in `spec.bundle.js` to look for whatever file(s) you want.
 `Mocha` is the testing suite being used and `chai` is the assertion library.
 If you would like to change this, change it in `karma.conf.js`.